SuperOfficeDocs/crmscript/docs/api-reference/classes/String/stripLeadingAndTrailing.md

 intellisense: String.stripLeadingAndTrailing
 keywords: stripLeadingAndTrailing(String)
 so.topic: reference
+so.yml: 1
 ---

 # String.stripLeadingAndTrailing(String characters)

-Remove all characters given by the parameter at the beginning and at the end of the String.
+Remove all characters given by the parameter at the beginning and the end of the String.

 * **the:** characters to strip.
 * **Returns:** The string without the leading and trailing characters.